andrewheiss/supply-demand-ggplot/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/supply-demand-intersection-x-1.png)

 To get the horizontal intersection, we just have to find where the vertical intersection (4.654) shows up in the demand function.
-We calculate this by plugging the intersection into `fun_demand()`:
+We calculate this by plugging the intersection into the `fun_demand()` function:

 ``` r
 y_root <- fun_demand(intersection_funs$root)